Pjj0417/swin-CRM/README.md

 bash run_swin_mae_dwmm_example.sh
 ```

-The launcher automatically looks for the newest available Swin-MAE + DWMM training driver in the project root.

 The default dataset path is:

 ```text
 ./data/fatiguev2_105270
 ```

-A different dataset path can be provided without editing the script:
+A different dataset path can be supplied without modifying the launcher:

 ```bash
 DATA_PATH=/path/to/dataset \
 bash run_swin_mae_dwmm_example.sh
 ```

-Common options can also be overridden from the command line environment:
+The batch size can also be adjusted according to available GPU memory:

 ```bash
 PRETRAIN_BATCH_SIZE=4 \